Photo from Unsplash

 Morning

-Frequently we pray that God would not forsake us in the hour of trial and temptation but we too much forget that we have need to use this prayer at all times.
-There is no moment of our life, however holy—in which we can do without His constant upholding.
-Whether in light or in darkness, in communion or in temptation—we alike need the prayer, “Do not forsake, O Lord!”
-“Hold me up and I shall be safe!”
+We often pray that God would not forsake us in times of trial and temptation, but we forget that we need this prayer at all times.
+There is no moment in our lives, however holy it may seem, when we can go without His constant support.
+Whether in moments of light or darkness, in fellowship or temptation, we always need the prayer, "Do not forsake me, O Lord!" and "Hold me up, and I shall be safe!"

-A little child, while learning to walk—always needs the parent’s aid.
-The ship left by the pilot—drifts at once from her course.
-We cannot do without continuous aid from God.
-Let it be your prayer today, “Do not forsake me!
-Father, do not forsake Your child—lest he fall by the hand of the enemy.
-Shepherd, do not forsake Your lamb—lest he wander from the safety of the fold.
-Great Gardener, do not forsake Your plant—lest it wither and die!
-Do not forsake me now, O Lord!
-And do not forsake me at any moment of my life.
-Do not forsake me in my joys—lest they absorb my heart.
-Do not forsake me not in my sorrows—lest I murmur against You.
-Do not forsake me in the day of my repentance—lest I lose the hope of pardon, and fall into despair.
-Do not forsake me in the day of my strongest faith—lest faith degenerate into presumption.
-Do not forsake me—for without You I am weak but with You I am strong.
-Do not forsake me—for my path is dangerous, and full of snares and I cannot travel without Your guidance.
-The hen does not forsake her brood; evermore cover me with Your feathers, and permit me to find my refuge under Your wings.
-Do not be far from me, O Lord, for trouble is near and there is none to help.
-Leave me not, neither forsake me, O God of my salvation!”
+A little child learning to walk always needs their parent’s hand.
+A ship abandoned by its pilot immediately drifts off course.
+We cannot do without God’s constant help.
+Let your prayer today be, “Do not forsake me!
+Father, don’t leave Your child, or I will fall into the enemy’s hands.
+Shepherd, don’t forsake Your lamb, or it will stray from the safety of the fold.
+Great Gardener, don’t forsake Your plant, or it will wither and die!
+Don’t leave me now, Lord, and never forsake me at any moment of my life.
+Don’t forsake me in my joys, or they may steal my heart away.
+Don’t forsake me in my sorrows, or I might murmur against You.
+Don’t forsake me in the day of my repentance, or I may lose hope of pardon and fall into despair.
+Don’t forsake me in the day of my strongest faith, or my faith may turn into pride.
+Don’t forsake me, because without You I am weak, but with You I am strong.
+Don’t forsake me, for the path is dangerous and full of snares, and I cannot make it without Your guidance.
+Like a hen with her brood, cover me with Your wings and let me find refuge there.
+Don’t be far from me, O Lord, for trouble is near and no one else can help.
+Do not leave or forsake me, O God of my salvation!"

 Evening

-When the two disciples had reached Emmaus, and were refreshing themselves at the evening meal—the mysterious stranger who had so enchanted them upon the road, took bread and broke it, made Himself known to them, and then vanished out of their sight!
-They had constrained Him to abide with them, because the day was far spent; but now, although it was much later, their love was a lamp to their feet, yes, wings also!
-They forgot the darkness, their weariness was all gone, and forthwith they journeyed back the more than seven miles, to tell the gladsome news of a risen Lord, who had appeared to them by the way.
-They reached the Christians in Jerusalem, and were received by a burst of joyful news before they could tell their own tale.
+When the two disciples reached Emmaus and were having dinner, the mysterious stranger who had captivated them on the road took the bread, broke it, and suddenly revealed Himself to them—then vanished from their sight!
+They had urged Him to stay with them since the day was almost over, but now, even though it was much later, their love became a lamp to their feet—and wings as well!
+They forgot the darkness, and their weariness was gone.
+They immediately traveled the seven miles back to Jerusalem to share the incredible news that the risen Lord had appeared to them along the way.
+When they arrived, they were greeted with even more joyful news from the other believers before they had a chance to share their own story.

 Morning and Evening - May 25